 "In prayer you become one with the source of our true light, Jesus himself."
 Pope John Paul II, Saint Louis, Missouri - 1/26/1999

-The Junior retreat is a time for Juniors to examine their understanding of faith as a relationship with Christ and how prayer (sacraments, liturgy, etc.) strengthens that relationship within the context of the various communities of which they are members.
-It is a time for juniors to reflect upon their relationships with family, friends, school community, and their church community as concrete evidence of God's love for them, their call to love others and their loving response to their God.
+The Junior Retreat is a time for third year students to examine their understanding of faith as a relationship with Christ and how prayer (sacraments, liturgy, etc.) strengthens that relationship within the context of the various communities of which they are members.
+It is a time for juniors to reflect upon their relationships with family, friends, school community, and their church community as concrete evidence of God's love for them, their call to love others, and their loving response to their God.

 Senior Retreat: Theme- Courageous Leadership